thesunny/SnapEditor/README.md

 ## Build File

-`build.js` has been provided as a profile for building the SnapEditor using `r.js`.
+`build/` contains all the necessary files for building the SnapEditor. `build.js` has been provided as a profile for building the SnapEditor using `r.js`.
 Use the following command to use `r.js`.

     node r.js -o build.js

+## Guard

+TODO: At the moment, the SnapEditor is built whenever the CoffeeScript compiler is invoked.
+A separate guard should be used for this.